Pre-treatment Methods of Lignocellulosic Biomass for Biofuel Production

 - Explores significant fuels and chemicals derived from lignocellulosic biomass.

-This book aims at graduate students and researchers working on biomass conversion, characterization, cellulose, hemicellulose, lignin, microbial enzymes, fermentation technology, and industrial biotechnology.
+This book is aimed at graduate students and researchers working on biomass conversion, characterization, cellulose, hemicellulose, lignin, microbial enzymes, fermentation technology, and industrial biotechnology.

 CHAPTER 1: INTRODUCTION